 The good news is that there’s a modern solution for men from all walks of life, including the stubborn ones.
 It goes by the name of Vault Health and it checks off a number of desirable boxes.
 Capitalising on the powers of technology, the company offers online visits with seasoned medical providers, sparing you a physical trip to the doctor’s office.

 Using Vault Health is as hassle-free as you might hope.
-Start your journey by taking a streamlined clinical care quiz.
+Start your journey by taking a streamlined How to Handle Rejection from a Woman.
 That’s followed by a virtual consultation with a medical professional, who then prescribes a personalised treatment plan for everything from erectile dysfunction to testosterone deficiency to cognitive decline to decreased energy levels.
 Treatments are shipped straight to your door in a discreet manner and support is ongoing.
 Vault’s experts have seen and heard it all before so there’s no need to be embarrassed at any point in the process.
 Call it the medical approach that men have been waiting literal centuries for.

 Some questions linger.
 What other extremes will men take to avoid doctor’s visits?
 While we’re on the subject, why exactly are men so resistant to visit the doctor in the first place?
 Let’s find out.

 According to at least one paramedic, certain men won’t even go to the hospital in the midst of a heart attack.
 That’s some serious avoidance, right there.
 Ironically, those same men are hoping to live forever.
 So what gives?
 Here’s what gives.